 Violet was born into a traditional English Gypsy Family, living roadside up until a change in legislation made the life style increasingly more and more difficult.
-Violets parents were left with 2 equally unappealing choices.
-Move onto a Local authority caravan site, where Mr Cannon would not be allowed to keep animals or carry out his life long trade of dealing horses and recycling scrap metals or move into a house.
+Violet’s parents were left with two equally unappealing choices; move onto a Local Authority caravan site, where Mr Cannon would not be allowed to keep animals or carry out his life long trade of dealing horses and recycling scrap metals, or move into a house.
 Strangely the house seemed the most palatable for Mr Cannon.
-So, a house was chosen that would allow his children to be surrounded by what was important to them and him.
-This didn’t stop the family travelling; the first hint of sunshine meant a trailer was bought and ready to go.
-Staying out and seeing England for as long as they could manage.
-During this time the wealth of Gypsy culture was imparted and meeting people from all Travelling backgrounds encouraged.
-Violet draws on this rich heritage and her strong links within the different communities to enrich her work.
-During her working life Violet as been at the forefront of many Yorkshire based Gypsy Traveller Initiatives, including

 Violet creates training packages that offer a fun, interactive, authentic look at the Gypsy and Traveller Communities.
 The packages are developed for each audience based on several factors, including audience and budget.